Introduction to Forex Trading

 Having a stable and secure forex trading plan is one of the most important tricks of the market.
 Success in the markets is largely a matter of discipline.
 It is all about having the perfect plan.
 A defined forex trading plan acts as a guide to keep one on a trading path to prosperity.
 Lack of planning in money management has its costs and consequences.
 So, why do you need a trading plan?
 Well, it is an important recipe for success wherein you can have your cake and eat it too.
-Don’t count on getting ahead in the markets, if you don’t plan to be profitable.
+Don’t count on getting ahead in the markets if you don’t plan to be profitable.
 Here are some of the top reasons why forex traders need a trading plan.

 Forex Trading Plan

-Lazy Thinking= Trouble
+1. Lazy Thinking= Trouble

-To become a consistently profit making trader, you need to get over lazy thinking which causes the blowing out of trading accounts.
-Self-discipline is the key to success in the markets and a detailed Forex trading plan will keep you on the right path.
+To become a consistently profit-making trader, you need to get over lazy thinking, which causes the blowing out of trading accounts.
+Self-discipline is the key to success in the markets, and a detailed Forex trading plan will keep you on the right path.

 Having a well-defined trading plan means that one holds oneself accountable to certain standards.
 This is critical for improving accountability as a trader and impacting forex trading in a positive way.
-The forex trading plan serves as a reminder of the best interests for your trading account at any given point in time.
-However, after analyzing the markets does not help either.
+The forex trading plan serves as a reminder of the best interests of your trading account at any given point in time.
+However, analyzing the markets does not help either.
 The more you dissed variables in the market, the bigger challenge it will pose to your trading account.
 To realize your complete potential as a forex trader in the market, patience is the key.

-Trading= More Than Picking a Winning Number
+3. Trading= More Than Picking a Winning Number

-Never equate trading with gambling, because the two are entirely different.
+Never equate trading with gambling because the two are entirely different.
 It is important to determine your entry strategy.
 The entry point can make all the difference between make or break in trading.
-Whether you re-entering in the direction of a market trend or setting off a moving average, know that planning can play an important role in success and failure.
+Whether you are re-entering in the direction of a market trend or setting off a moving average, know that planning can play an important role in success and failure.

-Risk-Reward Analysis= Guarding Against Losses
+4. Risk-Reward Analysis= Guarding Against Losses

 The risk to reward scenario on a potential trade set up before one enters it is an important factor to consider.
 There should be clarity regarding the forex position sizing.
 Adjusting position size while trading is critical for meeting the stop-loss distance.
 Going the other way round is simply succumbing to greed.

-Exit Point= Clarity regarding Strategy
+5. Exit Point= Clarity regarding Strategy

 One should be clear about the exit strategy before entering the trade.
 This is the essence of successful trading.
 If you think you will figure it out as trading unfolds, be prepared for shocks.
-When you are not in a trade, you are objective and this is the time to establish your parameters.
+When you are not in a trade, you are objective, and this is the time to establish your parameters.

-Trading Plan=GPS for Trades
+6. Trading Plan=GPS for Trades

 A trading plan has also been likened by experts to a GPS device in that you enter where you want to go and check if the GPS has placed you on the right track.
 Knowing when you’ve made a wrong turn, adjusting your movements so that you can be pointed back in the right direction….all of these are part of having a trading plan.